 We aim, through professional networks, to meet and interact about our research and teaching experiences and to consider how these are affected by gender.
 We advocate for issues of importance to our members.
 We are interested in a wide range of professional issues with a specific interest in the particular traditions and requirements of our disciplines.
 We regularly organise panels on Australasian ancient world conferences, specifically ASCS and AMPHORAE, and we facilitate research collaborations involving our members.

 In 2014 we offered our first research grant, open to all members.
-In early 2017 we will be awarding our fourth annual research grant.
-Funding is also available to local chapters, and we currently have affiliated chapters in Auckland, Canberra, Melbourne and Sydney.
+In early 2018 we doubled the amount and awarded our fifth annual research grant.
+Funding is also available to local chapters, and we currently have affiliated chapters in Armidale, Auckland, Canberra, Melbourne and Sydney.
 Past activities hosted by AWAWS local chapters include symposia, lectures, professional development opportunities and social events.
 In future we hope to add to the range of scholarships available to individuals and funding provided to local chapters.